 - Schedule when are you going to work?
 How much are you going to work?
 These factors need to be taken into account as well.

 - Getting Stuff Done how are you going to do it all?
 Will you need a team?
 Who do you want to delegate to?
 When will you do that?

 Time and time again I've seen coaches fail because they don't realize that when they decide to become a coach and grow their business, they need to learn how to do it.

 Growing a coaching business takes time, patience, dedication, more training, and being held accountable to your goals.

 It also takes knowing what to do, when to do it, and mastery over sales, marketing and business development.

-It's why I created my Revenue Makers Mastermind(TM) program, to help coaches get the business, sales and marketing foundation they need to grow the business they want.
+It's why I created my Influencer's Mastermind, to help coaches get the business, sales and marketing foundation they need to grow the business they want.
 If you'd like to learn more about how you can grow your coaching business, simply apply to speak with me here.

 Bottom line, growing any kind of business takes time.
 Having someone help you shortcut the process can and will make all the difference in the world.